greymonroe/kolibri/README.md

   <img src="logo.png" width="400" alt="kolibri logo" />
 </p>

 `kolibri` is an R-based toolkit for inspecting long-read alignments (e.g. PacBio/ONT) to find, group, and visualize split reads that indicate structural variation, transposition, recombination, or other complex genome events.
-It grew out of real analysis code for inspecting split PacBio CCS reads mapped to plant genomes.
+It grew out of analysis code for inspecting split PacBio CCS reads mapped to plant genomes.

 > **Status:** Beta / research code.
 Interfaces may change.